HyperionU/nota-set/README.md

 # ***Nota-Set***
 A series of notes & presentations, provided by Hyperion University

-## New for v1.5.1
+## New for v2.0.0

 ### Added
-* Logarithms & Function Operations Notes
+* Pre-Calculus 12
+### NoMD Project
+* The entirety of the NoMD project has been completed!
+As such, there are no more issues for Second Edition.

 ## **Notes List:**
 * ### Social Studies 10